theolampert/Quilt/README.md

 ### Quilt

-Experiments with operation based CRDTs for rich text.
+Experiments with operation based CRDTs for rich text editing.
 Heavily inspired by Ink & Switch's Peritext essay.

+Currently implements a simple CRDT for plain strings and some simple styling operations for `NSAttributedString`.